Emertechs-Labs/ContextEngieeringGuide/README.md

 ### Can I work alone or do I need a team?
 **Both!** You can participate as an individual or form teams of up to 7 members.

+### How do I register for the hackathon?
+**Each team member must register individually** on the [DoraHacks platform](https://dorahacks.io/hackathon/hederahackafrica?utm_source=other&utm_medium=partnership&utm_campaign=default&utm_code=68f7c4cc72be979bf88a407455d88478).
+However, only the team lead submits the final project on behalf of the team.

 ### What if I'm not from Africa?
 **Anyone can participate!** While the hackathon focuses on African impact, it's open to developers worldwide.